Great Ideas for Low Cost Holiday Activities in North Devon

 Other great walks include Morte Point to Bull Point and then on to Lee Bay, the car park in the centre of Mortehoe is an ideal base to start and finish.
 If you are really energetic, you can extend the walk all the way to Ilfracombe but this may be a bit much for young children.
 The walk to Lee Bay follows National Trust owned land, stunning scenery and spectacular views and you may even see one of the old ship wrecks at low tide between Bull Point and Rockham Bay.

 It’s free and it is fantastic, visiting Exmoor is a must, all you have to pay for is the fuel to get there.
-The National Park has numerous parking places dotted around, fantastic walks and wildlife and stunning scenery, it doesn’t cost anything but the fuel to take you there.
+The National Park has numerous parking places dotted around, fantastic walks and wildlife and stunning scenery.
 You can spend some money, there are some fantastic pubs in gorgeous locations such as the White Horse Inn at Exford where you can sit and watch the river and enjoy fantastic food.
 The Poltimore Inn at North Molton is often regarded as the gateway pub to the moor from the North Devon link road and provides quality food at good prices.

 There is always something on and often free, the Exmoor National Park runs events throughout the year to allow visitors to come and enjoy events and areas of the park that may be closed off during parts of the year, click on this link http://www.exmoor-nationalpark.gov.uk/ to see what is happening during your stay with our holiday parks in North Devon.
 This is a great resource and offers good information on some fantastic walks, we particularly recommend Doone Valley and the walk by the river from Lynmouth to Watersmeet and Tarr Steps is a must!